AdobeDocs/graphql-mesh-gateway/src/pages/mesh/release/index.md

 ### Enhancements

 - Added the ability to run scheduled performance tests on your edge mesh.
 For more information, see [schedule performance testing](../advanced/developer-tools.md#schedule-performance-testing).
-- Increased edge mesh query timeout from `30` seconds to `60` seconds.
+- Increased the edge mesh query timeout from `30` seconds to `60` seconds.

 ### Bug fixes